Union Minister Rajyavardhan Rathore issues fitness challenge to Virat Kohli, Saina Nehwal; watch video

 Union Minister Rajyavardhan Rathore on Tuesday posted a video on Twitter in which he urged Indian skipper Virat Kohli and 2012 London Olympic Bronze medal winning shuttler Saina Nehwal to share a video of their “fitenss mantra”.
 In the video, the Union Minister of Youth Affairs and Sports was seen doing push-ups in his office.
 With the video, the former Olympic medal-winning shooter, wrote, “Post pictures and videos of how you keep yourself fit and send a #FitnessChallenge to your friends on social media.
 Here’s my video 😀and I challenge @iHrithik, @imVkohli & @NSaina to join in.”

 In the video, Rathore said that he is always inspired to see the Prime Minister Narendra Modi.
 “I am inspired to see the hardwork and energy of Prime Minister.
-And he wants the entire India to be fit,” he said.
-The BJP leader went on to say that he is going to add a bit of exercise in his work, and went down on all his fours to do push ups.
+And he wants entire India to be fit,” he said.
+The BJP leader went on to say that he is going to add a bit of exercise in his work, and went down on all his fours to do push-ups.
 “Now, I will add a bit of exercise in my work routine.
 What is your ‘fitness mantra’?
 Make a video, click a picture and share it on social media,” he said.
 “So that the entire country gets inspired to get fit.
 If we are all fit, then India will become fit,” he said.

 Post pictures and videos of how you keep yourself fit and send a #FitnessChallenge to your friends on social media.
 Here’s my video 😀and I challenge @iHrithik, @imVkohli & @NSaina to join in🥊 pic.twitter.com/pYhRY1lNEm